Dentistry

 What is a Dental Abscess?

-A dental abscess is also called an oral abscess or tooth abscess.
-It is a localized bacterial infection that results in a collection of pus.
+A dental abscess, also known as an oral or tooth abscess, is a localized bacterial infection resulting in a collection of pus.

-The long-term build-up of pus inside the gums or teeth triggers an abscess.
-The infection affects the surrounding structures of teeth and can cause persistent toothaches and other symptoms.
+A long-term buildup of pus inside the gums or in the bone surrounding the teeth triggers an abscess.
+The infection can affect the surrounding structures and cause persistent toothaches and uncomfortable symptoms.

 Types of Dental Abscess